Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Create an Athena workgroup for each given use case, apply tags to the workgroup, and create an IAM policy using the tags to apply appropriate permissions to the workgroup.
 - [x] Create an IAM role for each given use case, assign appropriate permissions to the role for the given use case, and add the role to associate the role with Athena.
 - [ ] Create an AWS Glue Data Catalog resource policy for each given use case that grants permissions to appropriate individual IAM users, and apply the resource policy to the specific tables used by Athena.

-### An ecommerce company stores customer purchase data in Amazon RDS.
-The company wants a solution to store and analyze historical data.
-The most recent 6 months of data will be queried frequently for analytics workloads.
-This data is several terabytes large.
-Once a month, historical data for the last 5 years must be accessible and will be joined with the more recent data.
-The company wants to optimize performance and cost.
-Which storage solution will meet these requirements?

-- [ ] Create a read replica of the RDS database to store the most recent 6 months of data.
-Copy the historical data into Amazon S3.
-Create an AWS Glue Data Catalog of the data in Amazon S3 and Amazon RDS.
-Run historical queriesusing Amazon Athena.
-- [ ] Use an ETL tool to incrementally load the most recent 6 months of data into an Amazon Redshift cluster.
-Run more frequent queries against this cluster.
-Create a read replica of the RDS database to run queries on the historical data.
-- [ ] Incrementally copy data from Amazon RDS to Amazon S3.
-Create an AWS Glue Data Catalog of the data in Amazon S3.
-Use Amazon Athena to query the data.
-- [x] Incrementally copy data from Amazon RDS to Amazon S3.
-Load and store the most recent 6 months of data in Amazon Redshift.
-Configure an Amazon Redshift Spectrum table to connect to all historical data.

 ### A media content company has a streaming playback application.
 The company wants to collect and analyze the data to provide near-real-time feedback on playback issues.
 The company needs to consume this data and return results within 30 seconds according to the service-level agreement (SLA).
 The company needs the consumer to identify playback issues, such as quality during a specified timeframe.
 The data will be emitted as JSON and may change schemas over time.
 Which solution will allow the company to collect data for processing while meeting these requirements?